Practice targeted AMC-style multiple-choice questions on computed tomography (CT).

 A 68-year-old male with a long history of alcohol-related cirrhosis and previous treatment for hepatitis C presents with increasing abdominal distension, fatigue, and a dull ache in the right upper quadrant.
 He denies acute pain or fever.
 On examination, he has mild jaundice, shifting dullness, and spider naevi.
 His vital signs are stable.
 Recent blood tests show albumin 28 g/L, INR 1.4, total bilirubin 45 µmol/L, ALT 65 U/L, AST 88 U/L, creatinine 90 µmol/L. Alpha-fetoprotein (AFP) is 850 µg/L (normal <10).
 An abdominal CT scan with contrast is performed, axial views of which are shown.
 Considering the patient's clinical presentation, laboratory results, and the findings on the provided imaging, what is the MOST appropriate immediate next step in the management of this patient?

-A 70-year-old male presents to his general practitioner complaining of mild, chronic lower back pain that has been present for several months.
-He describes the pain as a dull ache, worse with prolonged standing.
-He has a significant past medical history including hypertension, hyperlipidemia, and a 50-pack-year smoking history, all of which are currently managed with medications.
-He denies any acute abdominal pain, pulsatile sensation, or leg symptoms.
-On physical examination, his vital signs are stable: blood pressure 135/85 mmHg, heart rate 72 bpm, respiratory rate 14 breaths/min, and oxygen saturation 99% on room air.
-Abdominal examination is soft, non-tender, with no palpable masses.
-Peripheral pulses are symmetric and strong.
-As part of the investigation into his chronic back pain, a contrast-enhanced CT scan of the abdomen and pelvis is performed.
+A 72-year-old male presents to his general practitioner for a routine check-up.
+He reports a history of hypertension, hyperlipidemia, and a 40-pack-year smoking history.
+He denies any abdominal pain, back pain, or lower extremity claudication.
+On physical examination, his vital signs are within normal limits.
+Auscultation of the abdomen is unremarkable, and peripheral pulses are palpable and symmetric.
+As part of his cardiovascular risk assessment, a contrast-enhanced CT scan of the abdomen and pelvis is performed.
 An axial view from the scan is shown.
-Based on the clinical presentation and the findings demonstrated in the provided image, which of the following is the MOST appropriate next step in management?
+Based on the image and the patient's clinical presentation, which of the following is the MOST appropriate next step in management?

 A 68-year-old man presents to the emergency department with a 3-day history of left lower quadrant abdominal pain, associated with mild fever (38.1°C) and constipation.
 On examination, he has localised tenderness in the left iliac fossa without guarding or rebound.
 His blood pressure is 130/80 mmHg, heart rate 78 bpm, respiratory rate 16 bpm.
 Blood tests show a white cell count of 12.5 x 10^9/L (normal range 4-11).
 A CT scan of the abdomen and pelvis is performed (image provided).
 Considering the patient's presentation and the findings demonstrated in the image, which of the following represents the most appropriate initial management strategy?